SD2E/api-user-guide/docs/create_client.md

 secret: Wsdhy_ckT3aneUWfVyZfdagFagLja
 ```

-Keep your kes secure and do not share with others.
+Keep your keys secure and do not share with others.

 <br>
 #### Listing and deleting API keys